Andrea Feldman (historian): Early life and education

 She was born in Zagreb.
 After finishing elementary and high school in her hometown, she enrolled at the Zagreb Faculty of Humanities and Social Sciences from which she graduated in history.
 She attended postgraduation studies at the Yale University where she obtained M.A. and M.Phil. degrees.
-In December 2009, Feldman obtained Ph.D. from the Yale University with the doctoral thesis - "Imbro I. Tkalac and Liberalism in Croatia".
-In addition, she was awarded several scholarships for scientific research in various countries which included scholarships awarded by the Slovenian Academy of Sciences and Arts (2002), Open Society Foundations (1997–1998), Yale University (1990–1993; 1994–1995), and University of London (1987–1988).
+In December 2009, Feldman obtained her Ph.D. from the Yale University with the doctoral thesis - "Imbro I. Tkalac and Liberalism in Croatia".

 Career

 Professional/research work

 Feldman participated at many international conferences in Croatia, US, Italy, Austria, Hungary, Bosnia and Herzegovina, Bulgaria, Germany, Spain, the Netherlands, UK, Poland, Turkey, Slovakia, Belgium and Italy.
 During her stay in the US, she regularly participated in the work of the Association for Slavic, East European, and Eurasian Studies.
 She is Croatian representative at the International Federation for Research in Women's History since 1989.
-For ten years she co-organized an international conference "Women and Politics" at Inter-University Center in Dubrovnik.

 Between 1987 and 1988, she was a researcher and associate at UCL School of Slavonic and East European Studies, and in the fall of 1993 a junior researcher at the Austrian Institut für die Wissenschaften vom Menschen.
 In 1996, she worked for the Sterling Memorial Library transcribing, translating and cataloging testimonies of Holocaust survivors from Croatia, Serbia and Bosnia and Herzegovina for the Holocaust Archives.
-As director of the Institute Vlado Gotovac, she organized an international conference "Minorities as a Cross-border Cooperation Bridge" in Osijek in 2003.
 Friedman collaborated with the Yale Psychiatric Institute, working as a translator and co-worker on a posttraumatic stress disorder research.
-She conducted and translated conversations with refugees from BiH, who participated in the research as patients.
-She also analyzed the background of political and historical events in the successor countries of the SFR Yugoslavia for the conductors of research prof. Dori Laub and prof. Steven Wein.
-She translated therapeutic sessions from Bosnian and Croatian to English and vice versa.